evey-pea/T1A2/README.md

 ## Disclaimer

 As this code base is the result of a student assignment, care must be undertaken by the user to determine if this application is suitable for both their needs and their individual installation.
-I accept no liability nor do I offer any support for this codebase at this point in time.
+I accept no liability arising form the use of nor do I offer any support for this codebase at this point in time.

 **All users, regardless of experience level are urged to use caution and common sense when implementing this application.**